jaune/frontend/articles/dependencies/readme.md

 `Dependency` is one of the more intuitive concept in software engineering.

 ## What is a dependency?

-> A dependency is one-way relationship between two logical entity.
+> A dependency is a unidirectional relationship between two logical entity.
 A entity depend of another, when incomplete without it.

 Abstact definition are the worst.
 Let's try to be more real: PIZZA 🍕.